 A Little Bit Zombie Cast.
 Photo courtesy of TSE_J

-This year’s Fan Expo was special, as it marked the 50th anniversary of SPIDER-MAN.
-Creator Stan Lee came out on the first day of Fan Expo to cut a SPIDER-MAN cake and greet his fans.
-There was a massive turnout and thunderous applause throughout the show.
+This year’s Fan Expo was special, as it marked the 50th anniversary of Spider‑Man.
+Creator Stan Lee appeared on the first day to cut a Spider-Man cake and greet fans, drawing a massive turnout and thunderous applause.

 Spider-Man Cake.
 Photo courtesy of TSE_J